shubhankarthapa/SoftwareArchitectureCW1/LOGGING_INTEGRATION.md

 - Consider implementing rate limiting on your second app's logs endpoint
 - The service includes IP address and user agent logging for audit purposes
 - Log fetching endpoints are also public for easy access
+- Cache data is stored securely in your database using Laravel's database cache driver
+- No external dependencies like Redis required